 You do not have to go it alone, and in fact, to stick to your fitness new year’s resolution, you shouldn’t go it alone.

-Make yourself accountable but telling people your fitness new year’s resolution.
+Make yourself accountable by telling people your fitness new year’s resolution.

 Put it out there, or join a group of individuals who are all on the same path or have similar resolutions and create a support group.

 It is proven that making yourself accountable or working in a group can make you more than 65% more likely to succeed.

 If you need extra support enlist the help of an experienced personal trainer or you can contact me, and I will do everything I can to help you succeed.